 Winning modern answer-driven search requires structured data, clear topical ownership, and content designed to answer specific questions cleanly.
 This is not something an AI prompt can architect on its own.
 It needs strategy, intent mapping, and ongoing refinement.

 An expert-led audit uses live crawling, performance analysis, competitor benchmarking, and market context to deliver answers faster and deeper.

 AI assists.
 Humans decide.
 That difference becomes critical when rankings, revenue, and visibility are on the line.
+Yes, AI can still be helpful as an assistant.

 AI is not the enemy.
 Blind trust is.